- Financing solutions Connecting small business owners with financing solutions

 Marketing

 Marketing may be a great use for loan proceeds.
 Marketing is a must for businesses of all sizes helping to build your brand, attract customers, and increase sales.
 However, marketing is often the first expense cut from budgets when cash flow is tight.
 An established small business can spend up to 30 percent on marketing initiatives.
 So what should you do if your marketing budget has shrunk or is nonexistent?
-Consider financing marketing with an SBA loan offered by a bank in the SmartBiz network, just like you would finance new equipment or inventory.
+Consider financing marketing with an SBA loan from the SmartBiz network, just like you would finance new equipment.
 With low rates and long terms, these loans can open up a world of marketing possibilities.
 Do you need direct mail collateral?
 Social media advertising or a new website?
 Low-cost funds with long terms are the way to go so you don't stress your cash flow.
 The Small Business Administration writes that marketing is the key to future sales and cautions business owners not to ignore it.
 Explore an SBA loan to fuel your marketing efforts.

 Business Expansion